mongodb/docs-compass/source/includes/fact-fle-description.rst

-If your deployment is connected using :guilabel:`In-Use Encryption` and your collection is configured with :v6.0:`Queryable Encryption </core/queryable-encryption/>`, you can enable and disable the :guilabel:`Queryable Encryption` connection option.
+If your deployment is connected using :guilabel:`In-Use Encryption` and your collection is configured with :v6.0:`Queryable Encryption </core/queryable-encryption/>`, you can toggle the :guilabel:`In-Use Encryption` connection option.

 - When :guilabel:`Queryable Encryption` is enabled, you can modify and view